-CEVO promotes annotating relations in plain text.
-Figure \ref{fig:tweet} shows two headline news on Twitter.
-The first tweet was published by BBC and the second one was published by New York Times.
-Tweet\#1 is headed by the verb \texttt{announce} and the tweet\#2 is headed by the verb \texttt{say}.
-Both of these tweets have similar meaning in the sense that a \emph{message is transferred}.
-Annotating these two tweets via CEVO leads us to obtain the same tag \emph{communication} for both of these verbs, whereas the two verbs \texttt{announce} and \texttt{say} do no hold any lexical relations such as synonymy.
+Here, we show the applicability of CEVO for annotating relations in plain text.
+Figure \ref{fig:tweet} shows two headlines from news on Twitter.
+The first tweet was published by the BBC and the second one was published by the New York Times.
+Tweet \#1 is headed by the verb \texttt{announce} and the tweet \#2 is headed by the verb \texttt{say}.
+Both of these tweets have a similar meaning in the sense that a \emph{message is transferred}.
+Annotating these two tweets via CEVO uses the same tag \emph{communication} for both of these verbs, whereas they do no hold any lexical relation such as synonymy.

-In the following, we annotate the two strings \texttt{announce} and \texttt{say} using nif\footnote{http://persistence.uni-leipzig.org/nlp2rdf/ontologies/nif-core/nif-core.html} vocabulary.
+For specificity, we first annotate the two strings \texttt{announce} and \texttt{say} using NIF vocabulary.